How to Sell a Hoarder House in Maryland

 Request a Private Cash Offer

-This article is general information about selling distressed property in Maryland and is not legal, tax, or financial advice.
-Every situation is different.
-If you have concerns about probate, code enforcement liens, or estate matters, consult with a licensed Maryland attorney before signing any agreement.
+This article is general information and not legal, tax, or financial advice.
+If you have concerns about code enforcement, estate matters, or insurance, consult a licensed Maryland attorney.